pusaphil/nodejs_seneca_mongoose_poc/README.md

     INFO [2019-03-21T10:38:29.023Z] (test/18430 on mylaptop): Closing Message broker.
     INFO [2019-03-21T10:38:29.024Z] (test/18430 on mylaptop): Message broker closed.
     ```
     In the snipet above, notice the `^C` because I already intervine with the process.
 The rabbitMQ is already kill few seconds early but the script is still running.
 But when the `^C` process take place, the script recognized the command as a `SIGINT` signal and graceful exit takes place.
-But noticed that `exit` signal also 'queued' in the process but did not executed ASAP.
+The `exit` signal is from the `gracefulExit` Promise block.
+The `exit` signal from the Seneca was never queued in the event loop.
 Why?